Chest Pain: A Merck Manual of Patient Symptoms podcast

 The legs are examined for arterial pulses, adequacy of perfusion, edema, varicose veins, and signs of DVT (eg, swelling, erythema, tenderness).

 Certain findings raise suspicion of a more serious etiology of chest pain:

 Interpretation of findings:

 Symptoms and signs of thoracic disorders vary greatly, and those of serious and nonserious conditions often overlap.
-Although red flag findings indicate a high likelihood of serious disease, and many disorders have “classic” manifestations (see Table 1: Symptoms of Cardiovascular Disorders: Some Causes of Chest Pain), many patients who have serious illness do not present with these classic symptoms and signs.
+Although red flag findings indicate a high likelihood of serious disease, and many disorders have “classic” manifestations (see see Some Causes of Chest Pain), many patients who have serious illness do not present with these classic symptoms and signs.
 For example, patients with myocardial ischemia may complain only of indigestion or have a very tender chest wall on palpation.
 A high index of suspicion is important when evaluating patients with chest pain.
 Nonetheless, some distinctions and generalizations are possible.